mohmmadmoussa1988/tictactoe/README.md

 # Seventh,
   If your looking to play with the computer just use the second player name as "Computer" and use "x" character for your self

+# Eigth,
+Database used is mysql and you configure in src/config/typeorm.config.ts

 # Check below screenshots

 - Create game for 2 human players